creikey/website/content/projects/Modeling.md

 draft: false
 ---

 I enjoy using blender to 3d model various objects and to make VFX.
-I also use blender to develop assets for game development
+I also use blender to develop assets for game development.
+My blendswap profile is [here](https://www.blendswap.com/user/creikey)